anishpai/gathering_and_cleaning_data/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-R script called run_analysis.R that does the following:
+DATA Description
+The variables in the data X contain sensor signals measured from a waist mounted smartphone.
+The variable in the data Y indicates the activity type the the subjects performed during the recording.

+CODE Description
+The code combines the training data set and training data set and extraction of partial variables to form another dataset with averages of each variable fo reach activity.

+The  new data set generated contains variables calculated on the basis of mean and standard deviation.

-Merges the training and the test sets to create one data set.
+1. Merges the training and test data to create one data set, using rbind command.
-Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts the measurement based on the mean and standard deviation fo reach measurement.
+Using gprep command to get column indices for variable name.
-Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
+3. Using descriptive activity names to name the activities in the data set, converting activity labes to characters, adding a new column -factor
+4. Labeling data set with descriptive variable names.
+Give the selected descriptive names to variable columns
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. Creating an indepent tidy data set with the average of each variable for each activity and each subject.
+Using group_by and summarize  command.